gmilk2014/bikesharing/README.md

 Batch views were directly written into cassandra with the spark-cassandra connector

 sbt libarary dependencies:
-- "com.datastax.spark" %% "spark-cassandra-connector" % "1.2.0-alpha1"
+- "com.datastax.spark" %% "spark-cassandra-connector" % "1.3.0-M1"
-- "org.apache.spark" %% "spark-core" % "1.2.0" % "provided"
+- "org.apache.spark" %% "spark-core" % "1.3.0" % "provided"

-A full batch process was made in the case of needing to rebuild the entire batch view.
-Typically the incremental batch process is run daily from the cached folder on HDFS.
+A full batch process was made to rebuild the entire batch view.

 ## Real-time Processing
-Two stream processes were performed for real-time views:
+Streaming process was performed for real-time views:

-1. Count number of messages by county on a 5 second interval
+1. Count number of bikes by station on a 5 second interval
-2. Retrieve the 5 most recent messages in a county

 Messages streamed into Spark Streaming with the spark-kafka connector Real-time views were directly written into cassandra with the spark-cassandra connector

 sbt library dependencies:
-- "com.datastax.spark" %% "spark-cassandra-connector" % "1.2.0-alpha1"
+- "com.datastax.spark" %% "spark-cassandra-connector" % "1.3.0-M1"
-- "org.apache.spark" %% "spark-core" % "1.2.0" % "provided"
+- "org.apache.spark" %% "spark-core" % "1.3.0" % "provided"
+- "org.apache.spark" %% "spark-sql" % "1.3.0" % "provided"
-- "org.apache.spark" % "spark-streaming_2.10" % "1.2.0" % "provided"
+- "org.apache.spark" % "spark-streaming_2.10" % "1.3.0" % "provided"
-- "org.apache.spark" % "spark-streaming-kafka_2.10" % "1.2.0"
+- "org.apache.spark" % "spark-streaming-kafka_2.10" % "1.3.0"

 ## Cassandra Schema
 Tables: